 You agree to defend, indemnify and hold harmless Company, its corporate affiliates, independent contractors, service providers and consultants, and each of their respective directors, employees and agents, from and against any claims, damages, costs, liabilities and expenses (including, but not limited to, reasonable attorneys' fees) arising out of or related to any User Content you post, store or otherwise transmit on or through the Site or your use of or inability to use the Site or the Services, including without limitation any actual or threatened suit, demand or claim arising out of or relating to the User Content, your conduct, your violation of these Site Terms or your violation of the rights of any third party.

 22. Applicable Law and Venue

+The Site is controlled and operated by Company from its offices in the State of California.
+Company makes no representation that any of the materials or the services to which you have been given access are available or appropriate for use in other locations.
+Your use of or access to the Site should not be construed as Company’s purposefully availing itself of the benefits or privilege of doing business in any state or jurisdiction other than California.

-These Site Terms and your use of the Site shall be governed by and construed in accordance with the laws of the State of applicable to agreements made and to be entirely performed within the State of (even if your use is outside of the State of ), without resort to its conflict of law provisions.
-You agree that any action at law or in equity arising out of or relating to the Site or these Site Terms shall be filed only in the state and federal courts located in County, and you hereby irrevocably and unconditionally consent and submit to the exclusive jurisdiction of such courts.
+These Site Terms and your use of the Site shall be governed by and construed in accordance with the laws of the State of California applicable to agreements made and to be entirely performed within the State of California (even if your use is outside of the State of California), without resort to its conflict of law provisions.
+You agree that any action at law or in equity arising out of or relating to the Site or these Site Terms shall be filed only in the state and federal courts located in Sacramento County, California and you hereby irrevocably and unconditionally consent and submit to the exclusive jurisdiction of such courts.

 23. Termination

 Notwithstanding any of these Site Terms, Company reserves the right, without notice and in its sole discretion, to terminate your license to use the Site, and to block or prevent your access to and use of the Site.
 Notwithstanding the foregoing, Premium Service subscriptions will only be terminated by Company if your payment method fails, your account is past due, you breach this agreement and fail to cure such breach within ten (10) days of Company's notice to you thereof, or Company discontinues offering such Premium Service.

 24. Severability